authorjapps/zerocode/README.md

 Documentation
 ===
 Visit here :
-+ [Documentation](https://zerocode-tdd.tddfy.com) - Indexed & instantly find you the results
++ [Documentation](https://zerocode-tdd.tddfy.com) - Indexed & instantly finds you the results
-+ [Want to contribute or amend the docs](https://github.com/authorjapps/zerocode/wiki/Documentation-How-To-Fix-Steps)?
-Steps and guidelines are [here](https://github.com/authorjapps/zerocode/wiki/Documentation-How-To-Fix-Steps)
++ Want to amend or improve any documentation?
+Steps and guidelines are [here](https://github.com/authorjapps/zerocode/wiki/Documentation-Steps)

 IDE Support By
 ===